Will-h0219/MHA.API/README.md

 - Basic CRUD operations in MongoDB
 - Basic authentication using Json Web Token

+Basically I made this API after studying design patterns in C# and I tried to put in practice something of that.
+I used Command-Invoker for the logic behind the CRUD operations to keed separated the data layer of logic from the business layer of logic, also I implemented a strategy pattern for the data reading as it involves filters and different scenarios.
+A cool feature in the project is the use of [NetCore.AutoregisterDI](https://github.com/JonPSmith/NetCore.AutoRegisterDi) for the classes and their interfaces used in the project, it's a pretty cool library that allowed me to maintain a cleaner code.

 ## Prerequisites
 1. To take a look at the project you need [Visual Studio](https://visualstudio.microsoft.com), I used the 2022 community version, but it should work with 2019 version as well.
 (I haven't tried any older versions of the IDE).
 2. For the call to the endpoints I highly recommend the use of [Postman](https://www.postman.com) since the API requires to be authenticated and there's no configuration for Swagger to send the Bearer token...
 Or you can just go to the [AccountController.cs](./MHA.API/Controllers/CharacterController.cs) and comment the: